 Free and Reduced Lunch

 Families can apply to be on free and reduced lunch.
 It is never too late to apply for this program.
-Families MUST use the 2016-2017 application and return it to Misti Figueroa.
+Families MUST use the 2017-2018 application.
 Download the application.

 Cardinal Ritter High School’ s Wellness Policies on Physical Activity, Nutrition and Mental Health

 Adapted from The Model School Wellness Policies as encouraged by The National Alliance for Nutrition and Activity.

 Whereas, children need access to healthful foods and opportunities to be physically active in order to grow, learn, and thrive;